Know These Garden Basics and You'll Have the Best Garden on the Block

 Grass Clippings: Gather them as you mow, or rake them up after mowing.

-A 2- to 3-inch layer of mulch is one of the best multitasking materials for gardens, including beds and containers.
+As a time-saver for you and a lifesaver for plants, spread a 2- to 3-inch layer of mulch around your plants, including in beds and containers.
 Mulch conserves soil moisture, blocks weeds, insulates soil and plant roots from extreme temperatures, prevents erosion, and attracts earthworms (nature’s soil builders).

 Defend Against Pests and Diseases

-Identify problems.
-Pests and diseases cause vast symptoms, from holey leaves to discoloring.
-Problems may also be related to a plant’s age, size, location, weather, recent care, soil conditions, and more.
+Keeping plants and soil healthy is the first line of defense against insect pests and diseases.
+Visit your garden daily to spot problems early.
+Pests and diseases cause symptoms such as holey leaves or discoloring.
+Problems may also be related to a plant’s age, size, or location, the weather, recent care, soil conditions, and more.